vorSherer/seattle-301n16/assessment/README.md

 ## Getting Started

-1. Copy the contents of this folder to your machines
+1. Clone this repository to your machines
 1. Create a postgres database called `code_301_assessment`
 1. Copy `.env-sample` to `.env`, making any changes appropriate for your system
 1. From within the folder you cloned into, run these commands
    1. `psql code_301_assessment -f ./sql/schema.sql`
    1. `npm install`
    1. `nodemon` or `npm start`

-## Submission Instructions

-1. Create a .zip file of the folder containing your code
-   - Do not include your node_modules folder!
-1. Upload this file to the "Assessment" assignment in canvas

 ## Feature Requirements